imlyzh/SpicyCrab/README.md

 # SpicyCrab
-The using Actix implmented Python WSGI Server
+The using Rust implmented Python WSGI Server